ColinWaddell/CurrantPi/README.md

 There's a couple of routes to installing this.
 Follow the one which fits you best.

-####Prefered: I've already for a webserver and I'm comfortable using Git
+####Preferred: I've already for a webserver and I'm comfortable using Git
 1. Clone this repo somewhere your webserver can see it, i.e.:

     ````